khushmeetarora/RAG_chatbot/README.md

 ## 📄 Project Description

 This project is a Streamlit web application developed as part of my final year Bachelor's work.
-It allows users to upload multiple audio files (e.g., MP3, WAV) and documents (PDF, DOCX, TXT) simultaneously.
+It allows users to upload multiple audio, video files (e.g., MP4, MP3, WAV) and documents (PDF, DOCX, TXT) simultaneously.
 The application processes these files to extract or transcribe their content, embeds the text using sentence transformers, and stores the embeddings in a local FAISS vector store cache.

 Users can then engage in a conversation with a Large Language Model (LLM), specifically a quantized Mistral-based model run locally using LlamaCpp.
 The LLM uses the combined context retrieved from *all* currently uploaded and active files (via LangChain's RAG capabilities) to answer user questions.
 This demonstrates the ability to synthesize information from diverse sources in a conversational manner.